mik4el/gadget-im-still-here/README.md

 # I'm Still Here
-A generic Esp8266 telling the world through a web service ping that it is still alive and sleeps between pings.
+A generic Esp8266 (esp-01) telling the world through a web service ping that it is still alive and sleeps between pings.
 This is also the first Esp8266 project for me so it includes a get started tutorial so I can remember the next time.

+## Features
+1. JWT-authentication
+1. Http-requests using SSL/TLS (https)

 ## Get started with WiFiWebServerBlink
 1. Hook up according to `blink_*.jpg`.